 We derive most of our revenues from, and hold most of our assets through, our subsidiaries.
-As a result, we may rely in part upon distributions and advances from our subsidiaries in order to help us meet our payment obligations under the convertible notes, the 2024 Notes and our other obligations.
+As a result, we may rely in part upon distributions and advances from our subsidiaries in order to help us meet our payment obligations under the notes, the 2024 Notes and our other obligations.
 Our subsidiaries are distinct legal entities and do not have any obligation, legal or otherwise, to provide us with distributions or advances.
 We may face tax or other adverse consequences, or legal limitations, on our ability to obtain funds from these entities.
 In addition, our ability to obtain external financing in the future is subject to a variety of uncertainties, including:

-· our financial condition, results of operations and cash flows;

-- general market conditions for financing activities by internet companies; and - economic, political and other conditions in the PRC and elsewhere.
+- our financial condition, results of operations and cash flows; - general market conditions for financing activities by internet companies; and - economic, political and other conditions in the PRC and elsewhere.

-If we are unable to obtain funding in a timely manner or on commercially acceptable terms, we may not be able to meet our payment obligations under the convertible notes and/or the 2024 Notes, which in turn may constitute a default under the existing and/or future agreements governing our indebtedness.
+If we are unable to obtain funding in a timely manner or on commercially acceptable terms, we may not be able to meet our payment obligations under our convertible notes, which in turn may constitute a default under existing and future agreements governing our indebtedness.